The Grace of GOD

 Then this man leaping and walking, and surely in his voice came out praises; that he too worship the LORD for his healing.

-We might not do miraculous deeds that may cause others to heal their sicknesses, nor our prayers could not heal the sick: but in sharing the hope of salvation to them who are helpless and lost, which is the best cure and surest healing for the dying soulsis the most concern of our existence: sharing the ultimate blessing for others; so all must know who really is JESUS: Our Master , Savior and Coming King!
+We might not have done miraculous deeds that may cause others to heal their sicknesses, nor our prayers could not heal the sick: but in sharing the hope of salvation to them who are helpless and lost, which is the best cure and surest healing for the dying soulsis the most concern of our existence: sharing the ultimate blessing for others; so all must know who really is JESUS: Our Master , Savior and Coming King!

 Acts 14:11-20 KJV